mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/classes/integer-methods.md

 ## Remarks

-Contains extension methods for handling Integer conversions.
+Contains extension methods for handling RPG operations and conversions for Integer (2, 4, and 8-byte long) values.

 [//]: # ($$TODO: Complete the Remarks section.)